owais11-art/flutter_notes/README.md

 ### ElevatedButton

 A widget that displays a button with elevation.
 Its styles can be changed through `style` property using `ElevatedButton.styleFrom` object.
-It has `onPressed` property which takes a callback as value as executes it when user presses the button.
+It has `onPressed` property which takes a callback as value and executes it when user presses the button.

 ```dart
 ElevatedButton(